OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

    * map applications
    * container applications

 The applications are listed in categories.
-Later you can define your own categories and add your applications to the category you want.
+Later you can define your own category and add your applications to the category you want.

 Administrative applications
 ===========================

-The....
+Administrative applications allow you f. e. to load Services, create user, to set up new applications.

+The possibities you have depend on the elements that are part of your administrative application.

+After installation you have access to:
+   * admin2_en - WMS, application, user/group handling
+   * admin_en_services - focus on WFS and metadata handling and owsproxy
+   * admin1 - template with all administrative elements

   .. image:: images/screenshots/800x600/mapbender_admin2_en.png
      :scale: 80

 Map Applications
 ================
-Map application contain WMS and provide ...
+Map applications contain OGC WMS, one ore more map frames, buttons, treefolder, a legend elements, your logo and more.

 #.
 Choose :a map application:`by klick` from the **overview page**